 Having worked in the Events industry for over 10 years I was very excited for my career to take a change in direction to the not-for-profit sector and join the PCA team in March 2016.
 It is extremely inspiring and rewarding to work for a charity like this who are working so hard to drive early diagnosis to improve survival rates of this dreadful disease.

-My role involves supporting Lisl the Office Manager and the whole team.
+My role involves supporting Ali and the whole team.
 My main daily duties include fulfilling shop orders, distributing awareness materials to the public and medical profession, producing certificates for fundraisers, liaising with regional reps and managing stock.

 When I am not working, I enjoy spending time with my husband and two young children.

 Contact Gemma on – or call 0303 040 1770 ext 4